 History of the Museum

 The group’s first home was at Travel Town, an already-established display of retired railway equipment in Los Angeles’ Griffith Park.
-By 1958, the group had changed their name to the Orange Empire Trolley museum and had brought 10 pieces of equipment to Travel Town.
-Then came the event that started the wheels in motion to form what would become today’s OERM.
-Ironically, it was the same type of event which had hastened the demise of the equipment they were collecting: the construction of another of L.A.’s famous freeways!
+By 1958, the group had changed their name to the Orange Empire Trolley Museum and had brought 10 pieces of equipment to Travel Town.
+Then came the event that started the wheels in motion to form what would become today’s Museum.
+Ironically, it was the same type of event that had hastened the demise of the equipment they were collecting: the construction of another of L.A.’s famous freeways.
 The group was informed that the new Ventura Freeway would cut directly through Griffith Park, isolating the site from access to major roadways.
 It was leave now, or remain forever.
 This later turned out not to be true, but leave they did.

 Working on the collection at Travel Town in Los Angeles, circa 1957.
 Don Brown photo